TanishBinMasum/encryption/README.md

 # encryption
-Encrypts str using Fernet, AES and XOR
+## Encrypts str using Fernet, AES and XOR

+Be sure to run the following in your terminal:
+'''bash
+pip install cryptography
+'''